Dating & Sex

 - Always, always, always ask for consent from your partner before sexual activity.
 Failure to obtain consent from a partner can result in unwanted sexual contact, which has serious legal ramifications.
 What counts as consent?
-Check out this video to make sure you know what consent is – and isn’t.
+Make sure you know what consent is – and isn't.

 - Be responsible when consuming alcohol or using other drugs as they can negatively affect your behavior and ability to make safe decisions.

 - You are not immune from receiving and spreading sexually transmitted viruses and bacteria while living abroad.
 Take a supply of condoms with you because conditions of availability and purchase of condoms may be limited in your host country, and conditions of manufacture and storage may be questionable.

 - Study abroad students can get pregnant and impregnate others while living abroad.
 If you are using a form of contraceptive such as birth control pills, remember to consult with a physician to ensure that you have a sufficient supply to take with you because it may not be possible to obtain the same contraception in your host country.